arales/LevelsBeyondCodingAssessment/backend/How-to-use.md

 ## Running the server API:

-Use either of the following commands to start the API server:
+1) Use either of the following commands to start the API server:

-    1) java -jar backend.jar
+    * java -jar backend.jar

-    2) mvn spring-boot:run
+    * mvn spring-boot:run

+2) Navigate to [http://localhost:8080/api/notes](http://localhost:8080/api/notes) in your browser.